- Ethics and Compliance Office

 The term "permanent", when used for archival and retention purposes, means forever.
 Using the term permanent to define a record's retention means that it has lasting value.
 The term permanent should not be confused with the term "indefinite".
 Retention periods of 20 or 40 years for a record are not uncommon, but such retention periods are not referred to as permanent.

-After the records have been inventoried and appropriate retention periods have been established, the completed inventory worksheet should be submitted to the Records Management Specialist at RecordsManagement@niu.edu for submission to the Secretary of State.
+After the records have been inventoried and appropriate retention periods have been established, the completed inventory worksheet should be submitted to the records officer at RecordsManagement@niu.edu for submission to the Secretary of State.
 This inventory will serve as the basis of the record retention schedule.
-The State will then approve of the schedule and the document will become part of the university's records management program.
+The state will then approve of the schedule and the document will become part of the university's records management program.

 View a current list of all active record retention schedules.